Alonso-del-Arte/chess/doc/Variants.md

 ## Crazyhouse

-Captures give the capturing side the ability to place a piece of the same kind on an empty square as a move later on.
-For example, if White captures a Black knight, White can later place a White knight on an empty square later.
+In this variant, captures give the capturing side the ability to place a piece of the same kind on an empty square as a move later on.
+The placed piece can be moved on a subsequent turn, or that piece may be captured by the opponent if the piece is placed on a square the piece could be captured (sometimes it might be strategically advantageous to place a piece to entice immediate capture).

+For example, if White captures a Black knight, White can place a White knight on an empty square on White's next or later turn.

 Both sides are prohibited from placing pawns on rank 1 or rank 8 even if all those squares are empty.
-A White pawn placed on the seventh rank and a Black pawn placed on the second rank are just as eligible for promotion as pawns that made it all the way from their starting squares.
+A White pawn placed on the seventh rank and a Black pawn placed on the second rank are eligible for promotion if they can make it all the way to the eighth or first rank on a later turn, just the same as pawns that made it all the way from their starting squares.

 In this variant, the distinction between original pieces and promoted pieces is very important.
 Capturing a promoted queen, bishop, knight or rook entitles the